-- 2You know when I sit down and when I rise up; you discern my thoughts from afar. - You search out my path and my lying down and are acquainted with all my ways. - Even before a word is on my tongue, behold, O LORD, you know it altogether. - L 5You hem me in, behind and before, and lay your hand upon me. - 6Such knowledge is too wonderful for me; it is high; I cannot attain it. - Where shall I go from your Spirit?
+- [L] 1O LORD, you have searched me and known me! - 2You know when I sit down and when I rise up; you discern my thoughts from afar. - L 3You search out my path and my lying down and are acquainted with all my ways. - Even before a word is on my tongue, behold, O LORD, you know it altogether. - L 5You hem me in, behind and before, and lay your hand upon me. - 6Such knowledge is too wonderful for me; it is high; I cannot attain it. - Where shall I go from your Spirit?
 Or where shall I flee from your presence? - 8 If I ascend to heaven, you are there!
 If I make my bed in Sheol, you are there! - 9If I take the wings of the morning and dwell in the uttermost parts of the sea, - 10even there your hand shall lead me, and your right hand shall hold me.